 Ms. Shields is originally from Pittsburgh, PA.
 Since relocating to the Lehigh Valley in 2006, she has developed strong ties to the Lehigh Valley.
-She is currently VP of Communications of Cetronia Elementary School’s Parents’ Association.
+She is President-elect of the Parents’ Association of Cetronia Elementary School.
 She was formerly a member of The Hillside School’s Board of Trustees.
 Ms. Shields is also actively involved with the Pennsylvania Bar Association’s Women in the Profession and Minority Bar Committee.
 In 2015, she was named to Lehigh Valley Business’ Forty Under 40.

 Shareholder Maraleen D. Shields successfully represented the City of Allentown in a case stemming from slip and fall on a City pedestrian bridge.
 After a week-long trial, a Lehigh County jury found in favor of the City, saying it was not negligent in its maintenance of the bridge.
 During the trial, the plaintiff claimed that the […]